 - Personal Pan Pizza Dip (with keto breadsticks)

 If you’re not in the mood for something as labor intensive, feel free to make our 5-minute pizza, a hit with everyone that makes it!

 Fried Chicken -> Pork Rind and Parmesan Crust

 You can still get a super crisp crust on chicken while keeping it moist and juicy on the inside.
-There’s a few ways to do this, but the best method I’ve found is by grinding up pork rinds in the food processor and adding parmesan cheese to the mix.
+There are a few ways to do this, but the best method we’ve found is by grinding up pork rinds in the food processor and adding parmesan cheese to the mix.
 This will result in a fantastic crust all the way around your chicken, giving you perfect fried chicken.

 If you don’t feel like grinding up pork rinds, you can also use the skin on your chicken thighs as a crispy element in your chicken.
 Check out the Oven “Grilled” Asian Chicken that we’ve done!
 If you want something a little bit different, check out our Coconut Curry Chicken Tenders.

 Processed Soups -> Fresh Cream Based Soups

-Stop eating foods from a can that are packed full of chemicals and carbs.
+Stop eating foods from a can that are packed full of sugar, preservatives, and carbs.
 Start making soups yourself, in bulk, and have a meal for anytime you want.
 Soup freezes wonderfully and can be re-heated and eaten quickly.
-One of my favorite soups to make is this Enchilada Chicken Soup.
+One of our favorite soups to make is this Enchilada Chicken Soup.
 But, if you’re more of a seasonal eater, take a look at this low-carb Pumpkin Soup!